sepehrskysh1376/sepehrskysh1376/README.md

 I'm interested in Computerized Physical Chemsitry Simulations and Modelling.
 The movements and collisions of N-atom systems have always inspired me.<br>
 Other than that, I love the algorithmic feeling of solving real/virtual world problems by programming.<br>

 I used to work with Python 3/2, but now, Julia is my jam for getting into coding projects.
-For the future I have plans to learn C/C++ learning the basic of computings and computers more.<br>
+For the future I have plans to learn C/C++ learning, the basic of computings and computers more.<br>

 ...